sapegin/washingcode-book/manuscript/book.md

 const month = MONTH_NAME_TO_NUMBER[monthName];
 ```

 There’s almost no boilerplate code around the data, it’s more readable and looks like a table.
-Notice also that there are no brackets in the original code: in most modern style guides brackets around condition bodies are required, and a body should be on its own line, so this snippet will be three times longer and even less readable.
+Notice also that there are no brackets in the original code: in most modern style guides brackets around condition bodies are required, and the body should be on its own line, so this snippet will be three times longer and even less readable.

 Or a bit more realistic and common example: